mguarino1/coding-challenge/README.md

 # StratumFive - Coding Challenge
+## COMPLETED
+SampleInput.txt contains the sample input from below.
+Output.txt is a blank text file.
+Run SurveyShips.py and the program output will be written to Output.txt.
 ## Introduction
 Welcome to the StratumFive Coding Challenge.
 Please take ten minutes to carefully read through this document before starting the challenge.
 * We expect you to spend in the region of a few hours on this challenge.
 If you do not complete it then please still submit your work.